 - Not drafting a budget for an app

 This is too obvious.
 Also, ask your developer for a quote to avoid overspending.

-- Hiring someone who is keen to code right away
+- Hire app developer who is keen to code right away

 Mobile apps are elaborate and complex, no need to rush.
 Without technical specifications and division of tasks, starting to code is useless.

 Sure, developers from India or Pakistan will offer you $15 per hour rate, or even less.
 Do you think you’ll end up with quality end product and nice UX/design?

 - Not considering user experience

 Many agencies may have good programming skills, though may lack in actual experience with customers.
 Age, sex, area, industry….it all matters greatly.